danielh1402/danielh1402/README.md

 I have developed small desktop applications (with Java, .NET and C#) and some mini web projects (with HTML5, CSS3, Javascript, PHP, Flexbox, Grid, Ajax...) connected through database management systems relational databases such as MySQL or Microsoft SQL Server.

-Currently I'm learning Angular, nodeJS, Laravel, Symfony and WordPress.

 Always ready for new challenges and projects, giving a lot of value to the possibility of remote work.

-- 🌱 I’m currently learning **Angular**
+- 🌱 I’m currently learning **Angular, nodeJS, Laravel, Symfony and WordPress**

 - 📫 How to reach me **danielhb1402@gmail.com**